getmeli/meli-docs/src/data/docs/20-authentication/20-gitlab.md

 <div class="blockquote" data-props='{ "mod": "warning" }'>

-You may need to check "Allow requests to the local network from web hooks and services" in **Admin / Settings / Network / Outbound requests** for webhooks to be sent to Metroline.
+You may need to check "Allow requests to the local network from web hooks and services" in **Admin / Settings / Network / Outbound requests** for webhooks to be sent to Meli.

 </div>